JacksonO123/traffic-simulation/README.md

 - Road splines
   - Roads are based off of spline shapes which can have any number of curves
-  - Roads can have any number of lanes, variable lane width, lane gap
+  - Roads can have any number of lanes
   - Roads can be specified to be bidirectional
 - Cars
   - Cars can be specified to have variable abilities: acceleration, braking, etc